 These simple CV details could make or break your application.

-We all know that presentation is key for a good CV – a recruiter will start making judgements about you as soon as they glance at your document, before they've even read a word.
+We all know that presentation is key for a good CV – a recruiter or hiring manager will start making judgments about you as soon as they glance at your document, before they've even read a word.
 Your job is to make it as easy as possible for them to evaluate your CV, and font plays a part in that.
 If an HR manager gives up because the text is too small, the words are too condensed on the page or you've chosen a hard-to-read typeface, you've fallen at the first hurdle.

 If you want to figure out the best font and font size to use on your CV, we're here to guide you.